-Caring for Engineered Wood Flooring
+Caring For Engineered Wood Flooring

-Keeping Your Engineered Flooring Clean
+Keeping Your Engineered Wood Flooring Clean

 Using Cleaning Products On Engineered Wood Flooring

 Of course, maintaining the pristine look and feel of your floors is the priority, so consistently keeping on top of the upkeep it requires is essential.
 But we want to ensure you are using the right products to care for your engineered wood floor.

 ● Stay away from wax-based cleaners and harsh detergents.
 Be sure to check the label of all your cleaning products to confirm whether they are appropriate for engineered wood flooring materials.